ethan0905/ft_transcendence/README.md

 ## ⚙️ How to run the project?

 1. Run the command `make up`
-2. On a different terminal, after the project has been built, in the /project folder run `make exec` to go inside the backend service
+2. On a different terminal, after the project has been built, in the /project folder run `make prisma` to go inside the backend service
 3. Run the command: `npx prisma studio`
 4. Go to your navigator:
     --> `localhost:3000`: for the frontend